Must See Attractions on Road Trips East of Edmonton

 St Paul – Agriculture has always been an important part of Alberta’s culture and history, and St. Paul Museum is dedicated to showcasing how farming has evolved over the years through various displays.
 You can also check out their new First Nations Display as well as the trapper’s cabin, farm kitchen, general store, and barber shop.
 They are open daily this summer, so plan you trip now!
 Historic Destrube House pictured at top.

 Viking – Located on the end of Main Street, Viking’s historic first hospital that opened in 1922 now houses the Viking and District Museum.
 The museum follows the town’s history from the first Scandinavian setters to the community is it today.
 Check out all of the intriguing artifacts, maps, and photographs that have been collected over the years, as well as the restored buildings such as the church, post office, country school, and farm house.
-For more news and details on their Facebook page, click here.
+For more news and details check out their group page on Facebook.

 HWY 28 and North